-Where to Stay in Washington DC?
-10 Best Areas to Stay in Washington DC
+Where to stay in Washington DC?
+10 Best areas to stay in Washington DC for tourists

 Highlights of this central part of town include many museums like the famous Smithsonian, the city’s theater district, and The National Mall, a vast two-mile-long park that runs from the Potomac on the west side to the Capitol Building on the east.